 Paragraph 97

-Expeditiously phase out sheltered workshops, by adopting concrete action plans, with resources, timeframes and monitoring mechanisms that ensure the expeditious transition from sheltered workshops to inclusion in the labour market.
-For persons with disabilities who remain in sheltered workshops, the States parties should:
+Expeditiously phase out sheltered workshops which exhibit characteristics identified in paragraph 17 of the General Comment, by adopting concrete action plans, with resources, timeframes and monitoring mechanisms that ensure the expeditious transition to inclusion in the labour market.
+For persons with disabilities who remain in such sheltered workshops, the States parties should:

-Review the laws, policies, approaches and assumptions on which the promotion of sheltered employment have been based;
+Review the laws, policies, approaches and assumptions on which the promotion of sheltered workshops have been based;

 Closely consult with and actively involve persons with disabilities, and their representative organizations as a matter of priority, in the design, implementation and monitoring of transition processes;

-Provide alternatives and support to them to transit from these sheltered workshops;
+Provide alternatives and support to them to transit from sheltered workshops exhibiting characteristics identified in paragraph 17;

 See previous comments about the model vs the elements in paragraph 17.